kailash-manasarovar/statement/docs/timeline/2026/july.md

 - There's agents next door though, on all sides.
 But they don't talk to me.
 - They're all pretending to not be American.
 - Eventually, I decide I'm leaving because I feel like I'm under house arrest - like I don't mind extended house arrest such as in Samui, where it's not like solitary confinement (apart from when it affects the local businesses, I don't like that) but this was OTT.
-- It was clear to me, eventually, that the people "arresting" me, as it were, although on my side in certain respects (law-enforcement being the main one - although my trust has failed here too now) they do not have anyone's long term best interests in mind, even their own.
+- It was clear to me, eventually, that the people "arresting" me, as it were, although on my side in certain respects (law-enforcement being the main one - although my trust has failed here too now - statement written pre-eclipse) they clearly do not have anyone's long term best interests in mind, even their own.

 ### Arriving